 To enhance children’s learning in history, children participate in visits to outdoor locations such as West Lodge Farm, East Carlton Country Park, World War II evacuation experience day at Stibbington.
 Children also experience in school experience days such as a visit from a Roman soldier, a Viking experience day and British Celebration experiences such as holding a street party.

-Topics are informed by the national curriculum and the Cornerstones Maestro topics and are sensitive to children’s interests, as well as the context of the local area.
+Topics are informed by the national curriculum are sensitive to children’s interests, as well as the context of the local area.
 The history curriculum at Hazel Leys Primary Academy is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.
 In line with the national curriculum 2014, the curriculum at Hazel Leys aims to ensure that all pupils:

 • Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past;